ampproject/amphtml/extensions/amp-ad/amp-ad.md

 ## Running ads from a custom domain
+*This approach to load/ enhance ads has been deprecated and will be unsupported starting Apr,2018 .
+Please use [RTC](https://github.com/ampproject/amphtml/blob/master/extensions/amp-a4a/rtc-documentation.md) as an alternative.*

 AMP supports loading the bootstrap iframe that is used to load ads from a custom domain such as your own domain.